 Day 01: Arrival Nairobi (KENYA)

-We are welcomed at the airport of the capital of Kenya and transferred to our hotel.
+Our exciting World Heritage Safari of Kenya and Tanzania starts at Nairobi as we are welcomed at the airport and transferred to our hotel.

 Overnight: Nairobi Serena Hotel (1 night)

-Contiunue on our 4 x 4’s through the lands of the Kikuyu tribe to the Aberdare National Park.
-Our lodge for the nights resembles Noah's Ark and has been designed with decks from where numerous balconies and lounges provide superb vantage points for game viewing.
+Our lodge resembles Noah's Ark and has been designed with decks from where balconies and lounges provide superb vantage points for game viewing.
 The Arks Lodge are built above the ground near floodlit waterholes with saltlicks allowing us to observe the animals at close range, as they come out to drink at night.
 View game in the privacy of your balcony!
+The area offers lots of optional activities including nature walk, day excursion to Olpejeta Conservancy to see chimps, the animal orphanage at Mount Kenya Safari Club, visit to the grave of Baden Powell – founder of the Boy Scouts Movement.
+(B, L, D)

 Day 04: Aberdare/Lake Nakuru

-We drive to the Kenya Lake System in the Great Rift Valley*and take a game safari at Lake Nakuru National Park, famous for the flamingos and other birds that feed in the alkaline water.
+Scenic drive to the Kenya Lake System in the Great Rift Valley*and take a game safari at Lake Nakuru National Park, famous for the flamingos and other birds that feed in the alkaline water.
 The Kenya Lake System in the Great Rift Valley is home to 13 globally threatened bird species and some of the highest bird diversities in the world.
 It is the single most important foraging site for the lesser flamingo anywhere, and a major nesting and breeding ground for great white pelicans.
 The property features sizeable mammal populations, including black rhino, Rothschild's giraffe, greater kudu, lion, cheetah and wild dogs and is valuable for the study of ecological processes of major importance.
-Afternoon is an exciting game drive.
+Afternoon is another exciting game drive.
+Lake Nakuru is one of the soda lakes of the Great Rift Valley and is at a elevation of 1754 meters above sea level.
+Famous mainly as home to over 400 birds.

 Day 05: Lake Nakuru/Masai Mara

-Embark on yet another game drive before traversing the Great Rift Valley to Masai Mara National Reserve, where we enjoy an exciting game safari before checking into our luxurious lodge.
+Embark on yet another game drive before traversing the Great Rift Valley to Masai Mara National Reserve, where we enjoy an exciting game safari before checking into our deluxe and ideally located lodge.
 The Mara offers wildlife in variety and abundance that it is difficult to believe; over 450 species of animals have been recorded here.
-In the afternoon, enjoy an enthralling game viewing drive.
-Spotting Lions, Rhinos, Hippos, Crocodiles, Giraffe, Wildebeests, Zebras, Buffaloes, Warthogs, Hyenas, Jackals, and a variety of antelopes is the highlight of your day.
+In the afternoon, enjoy an enthralling game viewing drive spotting Lions, Rhinos, Hippos, Crocodiles, Giraffe, Wildebeests, Zebras, Buffaloes, Warthogs, Hyenas, Jackals, and a variety of antelopes.

 Overnight: Mara Serena Lodge (2 nights) (B, L, D)